simplifylearning101/dsa_with_cpp/README.md

 - Approach: Start with C++ revision (Week 0), master STL (Week 1), then build strong DSA foundation (Weeks 2–9), and demonstrate your skills in mock interviews (Week 10).

 ### Approach
-- This is a cohort based model of learning.
-You will join the cohort and learn with others.
 - There would be online sessions 2-3 times (of 1-1.5 hrs) per week discussing conceptual explanations with real-world examples and C++ programs.
 - You will then practice 10-15 homework programs of increasing difficulty on the topics discussed on daily basis.
 - You will slowly start practicing LeetCode/NeetCode problems every week, focusing on easy-to-medium difficulty initially.